jens-limbach/SSv2-custom-sample-object/README.md

 Link your custom object to a standard entity:
 <img src="https://raw.githubusercontent.com/jens-limbach/SSv2-extensibility-workshop/392753605ea2c1c0a94445b8a5d9669e94aeb0b7/images/ConfigureRelatedEntities2.png">

+## Custom Frontend build with AI

+Now we have a great generated frontend in our standard solution already but often you can have the biggest business impact by developing a very tailored feature especially on the frontend side.
+Today this is very quickly done and especially having an enterprise ready backend, it is just adding the cherry on the top.
+In the following Github I created as a non-developer within a few hours a very powerful frontend which can be embedded directly and seamless in SAP Sales and Service Cloud.
+After you finished the above tutorial, check this seperate git out to learn how to build a [custom frontend using AI](https://github.com/jens-limbach/SSv2-custom-frontend-ai) on top of our sample backend.

 ## Documentation

 - [How to build a custom service? (this tutorial)](https://github.com/jens-limbach/SSv2-custom-sample-object)